sasa-yovanovicc/simpleMVC/README.md

 # simpleMVC
-Just simple MVC (written from scratch tounderstanding how MVC works)
+Just simple MVC (written from scratch to understanding how MVC works)

 TASK: